ColoradoDemography/Server-and-Website-Documentation/doc/renewing-ssl-certificate.md

 ## SSL Certificates seem important.
 Do I need to renew them?

 SSL Certificates are really important.
 They allow us to securely connect to our clients using https.
 Generally, if you're asking you need to renew them.
-Plus, running the renewal process will stop you if you don't.
+Plus, running the renewal process will stop you if you don't, but probably you need to.

 ## But first, dockerhub.com